HoTT/Coq-HoTT/STYLE.md

 are _not_ generalized upon closing sections; they are permanently global wherever they are defined.)

+Unfortunately it is not currently possible to declare the universe parameters of a definition; Coq simply decides after you make a definition how many universe parameters it ends up with (and what the constraints on them are).
+The best we can do is to document the result.
+A sort of "checked documentation" is possible by writing `Check foo@{a b c}.` after the definition; this will fail with an `Error` unless `foo` takes exactly three universe parameters.
+In general `Check` is discouraged outside of test suites, so use this sparingly; currently it is mainly restricted to the fields of module types (see `ReflectiveSubuniverse` for details).

 There are several uses for universe annotations.
 One is to force a definition to have fewer universe parameters than it would otherwise.
 This can sometimes improve performance: if you know that in practice,